Angienoelhaverly/Credit_Risk_Analysis/README.md

 ## Results
 Describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 ### Naive Random Oversampling
 The first model was trained with data sampled using the naive random overampling technique.
 In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.
+Oversampling addresses class imbalance by duplicating or mimicking existing data.

 ![naive](https://user-images.githubusercontent.com/73972332/113496730-5b7d6980-94b1-11eb-96cb-7b9c99a26ee6.png)